act-rules/act-rules.github.io/_rules/text-spacing-not-important-b8bb68.md

 #### Passed Example 1

-This `p` element has a `line-height` of `20px` (equals `1.25em` ) which is below the permissible minimum, given the default pixel size of the body is 16 pixels.
+This `p` element has a `line-height` of `20px` (equals `1.25em`) which is below the permissible minimum, given the pixel size of the body is 16 pixels.
 Since the [important flag][] is not set, the user can increase the `line-height` above the permissible minimum value.

 ```html
 <html>